 Filing an amended return does not restart the three-year limitations period.
 This is important to remember if your amended return shows you owe even more money.
 In such a situation, the IRS will assess what you owe within 60 days of the amended return filing.

-When to Expect Your Amended Return Back
+When Should You Expect Your Amended Return Back?

 Amended returns can take a while to get back to you.
 Typically, amended returns should be back in your hands in 16 weeks.